Iasa-Global/btabok/pages/competency_model/security.md

 | | -   Learner will be able to explain what is risk management and why is it important
 | | -   Learner will be able to name some of the most known security standards
 | | -   Learner will be able to name common security methodologies.
-| | -   Learner will be able to explain what Trust Computing means
-| | -   Learner will be able to name the different security models, like BLP, Biba, Chinese Wall, etc.
+| | -   Learner will be able to name the security models or patterns most relevant to the type of architecture they are engaged in, like walled garden, zero trust architecture, etc.
 | **CITA -- Associate** | -   Learner will be able to explain the design flow from conceptual to implementation description of architecture artifacts.
 | | -   Learner will be able to explain how to transform collected architectural information and intents into viable models.
 | | -   Learner will be able to depict functional requirements of the architecture.
-| | -   Learner will be able to explain the vocabulary of their preferred Architecture Description Language (ADL).
+| | -   Learner will be able to explain the key patterns used to mitigate risk in the architectural description.
 | **CITA -- Professional** | -   Learner will be able to conduct a threat modeling process
-| | -   Learner will be able to apply some security methodologies, like OCTAVE, STRIDE, DREAD
+| | -   Learner will be able to apply some security threat modeling approaches, like OCTAVE, STRIDE, DREAD, and apply industry published bodies of work that organize attack patterns like ATT&CK and ATLAS.
+| | -   Learner will be able to identify likely regulatory and compliance obligations that would affect a system in the context of that system's implementer, geography, and industry.
-| | -   Learner will be able to create architectures that are compliant to different standards from NIST, ISO, etc.
+| | -   Learner will be able to create architectures that are compliant to different standards from NIST, ISO, regulators for an industry or country etc.
 | | -   Learner will be able to implement a suitable security model.
+| | -   Learner will be able to synthesize security adoption approaches to enhance the likelihood of successful risk mitigation in the implemented system..
-| **CITA -- Distinguished** | -   Learner will be able to define and implement risk management in the enterprise
+| **CITA -- Distinguished** | -   Learner will be able to define and implement risk management in the enterprise and guide other architects in established processes, approaches, and patterns to mitigate similar risks
-| | -   Learner will be able to implement and comply with security best practices indicated in know frameworks, like COBIT
+| | -   Learner will be able to implement and comply with security best practices indicated in known frameworks, like COBIT
 | | -   Learner will be able to identify the impact of the use of different security models for systems enterprise wide.

 ## Security in Requirements